nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 ## ✅ MODULE: Installation & Configuration ✅

+**DON'T SKIP ANY PART OF THIS README.md - please don't raise pointless Issues - thank you!**

 Firstly, you need to upload, activate and make the WHMCS Module available to Administrators.

 Once you've done all of that, in order to get the module working properly, you need to:

+0. Proxmox VE > Create an additional VNC-only user, per instructions below
 1. WHMCS Admin > Config > Servers > Add your PVE host/s (user: root; IP: PVE's)
 2. WHMCS Admin > Addons > Proxmox VE for WHMCS > Module Config > VNC Secret (see below)
 3. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add KVM/LXC Plan/s
 4. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
 5. WHMCS Admin > Config > Products/Services > New Service (create offering)
-6. " " > Newly-added Service > Tab 3 > SAVE (links Module Plan to WHMCS Service type)
+6. " " > Newly-added Service > Tab 3 > **SAVE** (links Module Plan to WHMCS Service type)

 > Note: At the moment, the new Connection Test in WHMCS shows an empty red box.
 Try an action to test.